johokorie/fullstack-open-2025/part0/new-note-diagram.md

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server

+    server-->>browser: HTML, CSS, JS File
+    deactivate server

+    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server

     user->>browser: Write something into the text field and click save button activate server

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_notes
     activate server

     Note left of server: The server receive the note and writes the new note into the server database

     server-->>browser: Respond with Notes with the new note added